raspberrypilearning/club-mentoring/en/step_8.md

-## Common programming languages in Code Clubs
+## Common programming languages used in Code Clubs

-The most commonly used programming languages used in Code Club are Scratch, HTML and CSS, and Python.
+The most commonly used programming languages in Code Clubs are Scratch, HTML and CSS, and Python.
 Mentors are not expected to know all these languages when they start at a club.
 However, learning a little about each will help develop your knowledge and confidence in a club setting.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">